AudMonte01/communitygroups/README.md

 - If your group has more than 90 days of inactivity in the number of events/meetups being help, then you will be deemed an “Inactive” group via the Cloud Native Computing Foundation and removed from [community.cncf.io](https://community.cncf.io/)

+Should a community group violate vendor nuetrality, a CNCF core value, the following path towards deactivation will ocur.
+* 1st offence = a written violation via email
+* 2nd offence = a community meeting with organizers for final warning
+* 3rd offence = disabling your chapter

 #### Testing Video

 If you want to test video features, you can use: https://tokbox.com/developer/tools/precall/